elliottrt/graphics-pipeline/README.txt

 	g (holding) - move globally instead of locally

 gui:
-	click the dropdown in the top left of the screen to open the gui has options for:
+	the window in the bottom left has the gui. it has options for:
-		resetting camera to how it started
+		resetting camera to origin
-		lighting mode
-		k_a value
-		specular exponent
+		setting the camera's pose to the light camera's pose setting the light's position
-		light position
+		setting the teapot's position
-		teapot rotation angle around y axis
+		setting the teapot's rotation

 extra credit:
 	None